Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 • hotelisto – hotelier, hotel-keeper

-• esperantisto – Esperantist, adherent of Esperanto
+• esperantisto – Esperantist, supporter of Esperanto

 The Suffix -in

-is used to form the feminine of a noun:
+forms the feminine of a noun:

-• patro – father
+• patro – father / patrino – mother

-• lernantino – pupil (female)
+• lernanto – pupil / lernantino – pupil (female)

-• instruistino – (woman) teacher
+• instruisto – teacher / instruistino – (woman) teacher

 Affirmative Particle

-jes has the same sound and meaning as the English "yes".
+jes has the same sound and meaning as English "yes":

 • Ĉu vi estas en la ĉambro?